Praeda822/100-days-of-code/log.md

 #####

-**Today's Progress**: I've spent the last two days actively avoiding the data science theory and decided I'd do some more practice with DOM Manipulation, and taking the logic from my rock paper scissors project, I made..what was _originally_ a text adventure, like a _Choose-Your-Own-Adventure_ sorta'schtick.
+**Today's Progress:** I've spent the last two days actively avoiding the data science theory and decided I'd do some more practice with DOM Manipulation, and taking the logic from my rock paper scissors project, I made..what was _originally_ a text adventure, like a _Choose-Your-Own-Adventure_ sorta'schtick.

 I spent **way** too long writing up a story for it all, just to inevitably scrap it because I'm an idiot and didn't think it would be a wise choice to at least _number_ the story slides so I didn't get confused, lol. _lmao_, even.